msergiy87/ddos-deflate-custom/README.md

 The main goal of this script - defense Hosting server.

+Recomendations:

+Just move the files from root_scripts to a folder /root/scripts

+And replace your ddos.sh file.

+And configure ddos.conf file

 Major changes, file ddos.sh:

 1) Downloads variables from the file exclude_variables.conf to exclude from the analysis and blocking: